First Hampshire & Dorset: Eclipse

 Eclipse is one of the brands that First Portsmouth, Fareham & Gosport use which uses an unguided busway that runs from Redlands Lane to Rowner Road, however the full route runs from Fareham Bus Station to Gosport Ferry in an attempt to reduce congestion on the A32 and improve connectivity between the two towns.

-First Wessex, Dorset & Somerset
+First Wessex, Dorset & South Somerset

 First Wessex, Dorset & Somerset operate services situated near the coastline in Weymouth.
 This division was created as a result of the purchase and later split of Southern National and the Dorset operations was merged into what would become First Hampshire and Dorset.

 The division operates a number of services in and around Weymouth, five are branded under the "Jurassic Coaster" name.
 Most of the divisions services operate within Weymouth Town Centre, connecting it with Dorchester, Portland, Chickerell, Littlemoor and Preston.
 The division also operates summer only services to the Waterside and Littlesea Holiday Parks.
 The only exception is service 6 which operates between Bridport and Yeovil.

-Services are operated using a mixture of Wright Streetlite, Volvo B7RLE Wright Eclipse 2, Optare Solo SR and Alexander Dennis Enviro400 vehicles.
+Services are operated using a mixture of Wright StreetLite, Alexander Dennis Enviro400 MMC and Alexander Dennis Enviro400 vehicles.